uploadtigris/RealEstateQuery/breakdown.md

 A **Real Estate Property Finder with Demographic Insights** project is a powerful application that can provide meaningful insights to prospective buyers, renters, and real estate agents.
-Here’s an expanded breakdown of how you could approach it, focusing on core features, technical stack, data sources, and possible extensions to enhance functionality.
+This is an expanded breakdown of how I will approach it, focusing on core features, technical stack, data sources, and possible extensions to enhance functionality.

 ### Project Breakdown

 #### 1. **Core Features**

    - **Property Listings Search and Filtering**
-     Allow users to search for properties based on criteria like location, price range, number of bedrooms, property type (e.g., single-family, condo), and more.
+     Allow users to search for properties based on criteria like location, price range, number of bedrooms, property type, etc.

    - **Interactive Map with Demographic Overlays**
      Use an interactive map to display property locations along with demographic layers.
 Users can toggle overlays for factors like population density, average income, school ratings, and proximity to amenities.